r00t-3xp10it/resource_files/README.md

 <br />

 ### REMARK
 The **brute force** resource scripts requires that the msf database to be empty of hosts and services data.
-Thats the main reason why this scripts creates a new [workspace](https://www.offensive-security.com/metasploit-unleashed/using-databases/#Workspaces) named **'redteam'** and stores all the data inside that workspace while working, then the resource script deletes the **'redteam'** workspace in the end of execution.
-(This action allow us to mantain the attacker *default workspace database intact).
+Thats the main reason why this scripts creates a new [workspace](https://www.offensive-security.com/metasploit-unleashed/using-databases/#Workspaces) named **'redteam'** and stores all the data inside that workspace while working, then the resource script deletes the **'redteam'** workspace in the end of execution.<br />**(This action allow us to mantain the attacker *default workspace database intact).**

 <br />